Are External Oil Boilers a Good Choice?

 The need for a large storage tank on your property can be less than ideal if you're concerned about appearances, but this can be remedied by installing it underground.

-Burning oil produces twice as much carbon as gas does, but only ⅔ that of coal.
-Installing an A rated boiler will reduce the carbon emitted as much as possible.
+Burning oil produces twice as much carbon as gas does, but less than coal.
+Installing an A-rated boiler will reduce the carbon emitted as much as possible.

 A lot of the concerns around external oil boilers stem from weather related issues e.g. rusting components or freezing in winter.
 In reality, modern external boilers have been built specifically with this in mind and many problems can be prevented through proper insulation and professional installation.
 In addition, you will gain space in your home and remove the potential for damage from oil leaks, noise, smell or carbon monoxide.